Joan Kane, Principal

 Jennifer Chorny is the Technology/ELA Support teacher for students in Nursery through Grade Eight at Our Lady of the Blessed Sacrament School.
 She earned a B.A. from Queens College and an M.A. from St. John’s University.
 As a former Catholic school student herself, she enthusiastically joined the faculty at Our Lady of the Blessed Sacrament School in 2006 after teaching several years at Queen of Peace School.
 Ms. Chorny has a love for being in the classroom and strives to program her students for success one day at a time.

-Joan Cronan, Para-Professional
+Joan Cronan, Teacher Assistant

 A graduate of Our Lady of the Blessed Sacrament School, Joan has been working as a Para-Professional for eleven years and is enjoying it.
 She is married and has two daughters who also attended Our Lady of the Blessed Sacrament School.
 Her family have been parishioners from the beginning when her grandfather helped build the church.